--

-Date Revision Release Notes

-4 Jan 2013 Original V2.7c010 Original
+Date Revision Release Notes 4 Jan 2013 Original V2.7c010 Updated for this release 10 Jul 2013 Original V2.8c023 Updated for this release

 1 About Outpost

 1.1 What is Outpost?

 Outpost is a PC-based messaging client that lets you to exchange your packet messages with almost any Amateur Radio Bulletin Board System (BBS).